ethlo/itu/README.md

 #### parsePosition <span style="font-weight: normal">[&raquo; source](src/test/java/samples/parsing/ITUParserSamples.java#L102C5-L109C6)</span>

 This allows you to track where to start reading.
-Note that the check for trailing junk is disabled when using ParsePosition.
+Note that the check for trailing junk is disabled when using `ParsePosition`.
 ```java
 final ParsePosition pos = new ParsePosition(10);
 final OffsetDateTime result = ITU.parseDateTime("some-data,1999-11-22T11:22:19+05:30,some-other-data", pos);